linode/apl-docs/docs/for-devs/get-started/lab-14.md

 ---

 :::info
-Prerequisite: For this lab, ArgoCD needs to be activated.
+Prerequisite: For this lab, Argo CD needs to be activated.
 :::

 Otomi uses Knative serving for serverless (or Function as a Service) support.